LUCKYS1NGHH/dotfiles/README.md

 # Arch Hyprland Dotfiles ⚡

-### A personal Hyprland setup on Arch Linux — tiling Wayland compositor with a curated set of tools for a clean, keyboard-driven workflow.
+A personal Hyprland setup on Arch Linux — tiling Wayland compositor with a curated set of tools for a clean, keyboard-driven workflow.

 ---

 ## Performance

-### Runs smooth in NO-GPU Desktops/Laptops
+Runs smooth in NO-GPU Desktops/Laptops

-##### CPU usage (idle): 3-4%
+##### CPU usage (idle): 2-4%
 ##### Ram Usage (idle): 300-400 MB
-> Hyprland, swaync and waybar
+> Hyprland, SwayNC and Waybar usage combined

 ---